8 People Reversed Their Type 2 Diabetes Doing This One Thing

 Rachel Awad, 55, a Philadelphia, Pennsylvania native, never had luck with commercial weight-loss programs.
 The 5’3″ consultant had been overweight most of her life, but in 2008, she hit a peak of 285 pounds and was diagnosed with type 2 diabetes and hypertension.

 Restricting calories helped her shed some pounds, but she gained it all back.
 “When I was close to my starting weight again, I learned about intermittent fasting,” she says.
 In 2017, she began practicing it daily after reading Dr. Fung’s book, The Obesity Code.
 She follows a daily fasting window of one meal a day—a schedule of three to four hours during which she can eat, and 20 to 21 hours of fasting.
 She also switches over to an alternate day fasting from time to time—40 hours of fasting, and an eight-hour window in which she can eat.
-Learn what intermittent fasting was like for this woman.
+Learn what intermittent fasting is like for someone who is doing it.

 Awad has lost more than 100 pounds, dropped her fasting blood sugar by 75 points, and most importantly, reversed her type 2 diabetes.